Image

 Yes, many Cooper County, MO residents charged with DWI can get those charges reduced, depending on the facts of the case and the strength of their legal defense.
 At Combs Waterkotte, we’ve successfully reduced DWI charges in Cooper County, MO and across Missouri to lesser offenses like reckless driving or a traffic violation when:

-• No crash or injury occurred in Cooper County, MO
+• No one was hurt and nothing was damaged in Cooper County, MO

 • Negotiate a plea to a lesser charge